timklapdor/uimagine-website/_events/weimagine-open.md

 Featured speakers included researchers, educators and industry leaders engaging in Open Practices.
 Each online session consisted of a 30 min presentation followed by a Q&A session, then open discussion on the ways these technologies could be used to support teaching and learning at CSU.

-The recorded sessions are available as videos below.
+The recorded sessions are available in the videos below.